MLB Rumors: Addition Of Andrew McCutchen Points To The Final Days In Pinstripes For Brett Gardner

 Brett Gardner is a homegrown Yankee favorite whose positive presence in the clubhouse has been well documented.
 He’s won a World Series with the team, and a Gold Glove.
 He shared a stolen base crown with Coco Crisp in 2011, and he has been a durable cog in the lineup for the bulk of his career, aside from 2012.
-In an ideal world, he would be a Yankee for life, but the world isn’t ideal, and Andrew McCutchen has put on pinstripes making the future cloudy for the veteran outfielder.
+In an ideal world, he would be a Yankee for life, but the world isn’t ideal, and Andrew McCutchen has put on pinstripes, making the future cloudy for the veteran outfielder.

 Even without McCutchen joining the fold, Gardner wasn’t a lock to come back according to The Inquisitr.
 He just turned 35, his salary is too high for the production he provides according to Pinstripe Alley, and there is plenty of talent to play the outfield already in the pinstripes family.
 By all appearances, Gardner is on borrowed time already, and if not for injuries, may have already been moved to another team in July before the non-waiver trade deadline expired.

-The way the 2019 Yankee lineup looks like it will shake out in relation to players under control. is with Giancarlo Stanton in left, Aaron Hicks in center, and Aaron Judge in right – or some mix of those three, mostly dependent on which corner Stanton wants.
+The way the 2019 Yankee lineup looks like, it will shake out in relation to players under control is with Giancarlo Stanton in left, Aaron Hicks in center, and Aaron Judge in right – or some mix of those three, mostly dependent on which corner Stanton wants.
 Clint Frazier is the likely swing-man that will fill in wherever needed, potentially DH, and fill any role manager Aaron Boone needs.
 If Gardner was still under contract for 2019, maybe he would have been the fourth outfielder, but the current reality is he will be too expensive, too unproductive, and too old for the team’s current direction per Elite Sports NY.

 #NYY Stats we don't want to talk about: